Investment Liquidity

 Annuities also lack liquidity since they are contracts with restrictive redemption terms and many may not be redeemable.
 Given the contractual nature of annuities, they cannot be sold freely regardless of how liquid the assets in which they are invested appear to be.
 Stocks and bonds generally have ready markets available to facilitate their sale, drastically increasing their liquidity compared with an annuity.

-Generally speaking, the more steps an investor must take in order to convert their asset to cash, the less liquid that asset is.
+Generally speaking, the more steps an investor must take to convert their asset to cash, the less liquid that asset is.
 The liquidity spectrum is well illustrated in the liquidity differences between a stock in your investment portfolio and your house.
 While a piece of real estate may appreciate in value—making it a positive investment—you more than likely cannot realize the gains of that asset’s growth as easily as with a stock or bond.